-According to a survey by the Cologne Institute for Business Research (IW, 2002), close to 60 per cent of SMEs with 1,000 to 5,000 employees had already established plants outside the old EU by 2002, and, according to the direct investment statistics of the Deutsche Bundesbank (2004), German firms had created about 4 million jobs abroad, if weighted with ownership shares.
-Germany is the biggest direct investor in Eastern Europe, bigger than the United States, and the United Kingdom and France combined.
-Direct investment in Eastern Europe has been growing extremely fast in recent years, and the number of jobs that German firms have created in Eastern Europe amounts to about 700,000, approximating the total jobs they created in the United States over the last few decades.
+According to a survey by the Cologne Institute for Business Research (IW, 2002), close to 60 percent of the SME's with 1000 to 5000 employees had already established plants outside the old EU by 2002, and, according to the direct investment statistics of the Deutsche Bundesbank (2004), German firms had created 3.5 million jobs abroad, if weighted with ownership shares.
+Germany is the biggest direct investor in eastern Europe, bigger than the United States and bigger than the United Kingdom and France combined.
+Direct investment in eastern Europe has been growing extremely fast in recent years.
+By now the number of jobs that German firms have created in eastern Europe amounts to between 800.000 and 1 million, about equal to the total of jobs they created in the United States over the last few decades.